CiscoDevNet/codemotion-rome-2017/README.md

 [CodeMotion Milan conference](http://rome2017.codemotionworld.com/ ) is pretty large, with 8 tracks in parallel, plus codelabs.

 You have more than one opportunities to hear more abou:t Cisco APIs:
-- [March 24th, 09:40-10:20](http://rome2017.codemotionworld.com/talk-detail/?detail=5727): José de Castro's keynote, From bots to machine learning: How the 4th Industrial Revolution will forever change how we live, work, play and learn..
+- [March 24th, 09:40-10:20](http://rome2017.codemotionworld.com/talk-detail/?detail=5727): José de Castro's keynote, From bots to machine learning: How the 4th Industrial Revolution will forever change how we live, work, play and learn.
-- [Nov 25th, 11:30-12:10](http://milan2016.codemotionworld.com/wp-content/themes/event/detail-talk.php?detail=4794): From IoT to Human interactions : voice and messages to the rescue (Drone Demo)
+- [March 24th, 11:30-12:10](http://rome2017.codemotionworld.com/talk-detail/?detail=5717): Building advanced Chats Bots and Voice Interactive Assistants, by Stève Sfartz
-- [Nov 25th, 14:10-14:50](http://milan2016.codemotionworld.com/wp-content/themes/event/detail-talk.php?detail=4791): Creating a microservice style application architecture and running DevOps easily with Mantl.io
+- [March 24th, 14:10-14:50](http://rome2017.codemotionworld.com/talk-detail/?detail=5737): How to embed Video Calls and Messaging without being a WebRTC, XMPP or SIP expert, by Josh Reola
-- [Nov 26th, 11:30-12:10](http://milan2016.codemotionworld.com/wp-content/themes/event/detail-talk.php?detail=4795): How to embed Video Calls and Messaging without being a WebRTC, XMPP or SIP expert
+- [March 25th, 11:30-12:10](http://rome2017.codemotionworld.com/talk-detail/?detail=5634): Microservices and containers networking: Contiv, an industry leading open source solution from Cisco, by Luca Relandini

 And if you are working on an app and wish to boost its communication capabilities, don’t miss the 20' learning labs:
 - [March 24th, from 11:00 till 18:00](http://rome2017.codemotionworld.com/schedule/learn-to-build-bots-and-add-video-sms-voice-to-your-apps-by-using-cisco-spark-and-tropo/),